readysettech/docs-old/docs/guides/quickstart.md

     --db-dir='/state'
     ```

 2. This `docker run` command is similar to the one you used to start Postgres.
-However, the environment variable set in the container and the flags following the `readyset-psql` image are specific to ReadySet.
+However, the environment variables set in the container and the flags following the `readyset-adapter` image are specific to ReadySet.
 Take a moment to understand them:

     Flag | Details
     -----|--------